fastrodev/fastro/index.md

 # Fastro
 ![][build] ![][version]

-Fastro is a web application framework built on top of [deno](https://deno.land).
+Fastro is a fast and simple web application framework built on top of [deno](https://deno.land).

-It is fast.
-The speed is [up to 92% of deno http raw library](https://fastro.dev/benchmarks).
+- Fast. *The speed is [up to 92% of deno http raw library](https://fastro.dev/benchmarks).*

-It is simple.
-Managing routers and controllers made easy.
+- Simple. *Managing routers and controllers made easy.*

 ## Getting Started
 Go to [the documentation](https://fastro.dev/docs/) to install command